Fox Tales, June, 2019

-There are still rattlesnakes and gopher snakes out and about.
+There are rattlesnakes, black racers, garter and gopher snakes out and about.
 They’re hunting mice and other small rodents and doing their part in the ecosystem, controlling the small animal population.
 Let’s try to live with the snakes and not bother them.

 If you see a snake at HFF, please let the staff, and everyone else, know immediately.
 We will see what kind of snake it is and warn people to keep away, if necessary.
 General snake rules include: Don't let little children wander unattended.
 Don’t step or put your hands where you cannot see.
 Don’t get into wood, rocks, or brush (or jumps!) without checking for snakes first.
 Wear good shoes and long pants.
 Don’t tease, poke, goad, or provoke the wildlife!
 Most bites occur when a person tries to kill or move a rattler.

 Dogs are particularly susceptible to snakebite, as we learned with our own dog Mattie last year.
 We have contacted Tom Minga of Rattlesnake Solutions to conduct rattlesnake avoidance classes as needed.
 The class takes about 30 minutes and costs $125.